World > Camera > Docking#

 Example

->>> world.layout.switch_world(main_scene, reset=True)
+>>> world.camera.switch_world(main_scene, reset=True)

 property window_docking_position: str | None#